World of Bees

 A look at the swarming process of our bees.

-Its the girls that keep the hive running - from feeding the babies to foraging for food, they do it all!
+Its the girls that keep the hive running - from keeping the home clean and tidy to foraging for food, they do it all!

 How bees make honey from nectar collected from plants